Nafees10/qscript/spec/syntax.md

 if ((a == 0) || (a == 1)){
 }
 ```
 The syntax for all operators is: `value0 OPERATOR value1`, where `OPERATOR` is an operator from the lists below.
+Operators that take only one operand are written like: `OPERATOR value`.
+The whitespace between value(s) and operator is not necessary.

 ## Arithmetic Operators